-- Turn in the engine's direction of rotation so that TDC down or TDC up is visible in the flywheel housing window. - Check the valve transition and start adjusting as indicated in the table.
+- Turn the flywheel in the engine's direction of rotation so that TDC up or TDC down is visible in the flywheel housing window. - If there is valve clearance on cylinder 1, start valve adjustment as indicated in the table. - If there is valve transition on cylinder 1, work should start at row six of the table.